The World’s Best Foodie Walks, Tried and Tested

-Below you’ll find tour details in a nutshell, but click through to our original posts on the tours and you’ll find more comprehensive reviews and links to the tour operator sites.
-Here are our picks of the world’s best foodie walks from those we’ve road-tested, from Mexico City to Melbourne.
+These are our picks of the world’s best foodie walks from those we’ve road-tested, from Mexico City to Melbourne.
+Dig around in our ‘experiential’ archives under ‘taste‘ and you’ll find more.
+Below are tour details in a nutshell, but click through the links to our original posts on the tours and you’ll find more comprehensive reviews and links to the tour operator sites.

 The tour: Mexico City Street Food Tour